Threshold Policy Settings

 The General tab of each policy settings page is used to define the overall properties of the policy.
 When creating an NMS threshold policy, you need to set the Policy Type to NMS on the General tab.
 The rest of the settings are explained in General Policy Settings.

-Note: When the policy type is NMS the General tab does not include the Policy Dashboard setting.
+Note: When the policy type is NMS, the General tab does not include the Policy Dashboard setting.

 top | section